shovelware/WordGame/readme.txt

 I can be reached at http://github.com/shovelware , which is presumably where this code was downloaded.
 Any questions, comments or other things can be forwarded over there and I'll respond in as timely manner as I can.

+This code's close relative is live at  http://c001533.pythonanywhere.com/ , where you can play the game and even place on the leaderboard!
+The only changes made are to file paths and some other small tweaks to ensure it runs online.

 -Shovel

 ---